luizfilipezs/querier-ts/README.md

 #### `orderBy()`

 Sorts the results.
-You can pass multiple arguments.
+You can pass multiple arguments to it.

 ```ts
   .orderBy('name', 'id')